OPEN STREETS 2021- Yarn Bomb

 We DO NOT need any more of these gorgeous bollard toppers but if you’re up for it, why not make one for yourself and share it as part of the CAOS Open Windows display

-THANK YOU in advance for joining the wave of creative CAOS!
+THANK YOU for joining the wave of creative CAOS!

 Samia, Carole, Sam, Elle, Sandra, Jenny, Jane, and Yr 6 girls from Cheam Park Farm Primary